Find Affordable College Courses

 Cambridge, MA

 Lesley University came in at #6 in this year’s edition of the Most Popular Rehabilitation Professions Bachelor’s Degree Schools in the New England Region ranking.
-Lesley is a small private not-for-profit school located in the city of Cambridge.
+Lesley is a small private not-for-profit school located in the medium-sized city of Cambridge.

 Of the 37 students majoring in rehabilitation at Lesley, 19% are male and 81% are female.